herotc/hero-rotation/README.md

 - One medium-small icon on the upper-left that does proposals about situational defensive abilities (trinkets, potions, ...).
 - Toggles to turn On/Off the CDs or AoE to adjust the rotation according to the situation (the addon can be paused this way aswell).

-_Toggles can use directly key bindings, set them in 'Game Menu -> Key Bindings -> AddOns'_
+_Toggles can use directly key bindings, set them in 'Game Menu -> Key Bindings -> AddOns'._

 Every rotation is based on [SimulationCraft](http://simulationcraft.org/) [Action Priority Lists](https://github.com/simulationcraft/simc/wiki/ActionLists).\
-**It does mean that how accurate/good the addon heavily depends on how well the SimC APL is made.
-Be aware that some APLs are pretty good in some simulations circumstances but behaves pretty poorly in-game due to too much sequencing / lack of priority.**
+**It does mean that how accurate/good the addon heavily depends on how well the SimC APL is made.**\
+**Be aware that some APLs are pretty good in some simulations circumstances but behaves pretty poorly in-game due to too much sequencing / lack of priority.**

 ## Special Features